Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Disturbance fields and continuity equations

+Describing the motion of every individual colloid in a suspension of multiple species of microparticles is a challenging many-body interaction problem.
+However, many industrial applications are not concerned with the motion of each colloid, but rather with the average dynamics of an ensemble of colloids.
+Therefore, we seek a macroscopic, continuum-statistical description of colloidal motion, which involves two distinct types of disturbance fields.

-Two different kinds of disturbances are of interest in colloidal transport.
-On one hand, force-free phoretic motion stems from continuum-mechanical disturbances induced by the colloids relative to the bulk fluid ($"b"$), which corresponds to the hypothetical reference state of a representative volume element $\mathcal V$ obtained by replacing the colloids inside $\mathcal V$ by fluid.
+On one hand, force-free phoretic motion stems from continuum-mechanical disturbances induced by the colloids relative to the bulk fluid ("b"), which corresponds to the hypothetical reference state of a representative volume element $\mathcal V$ obtained by replacing the colloids inside $\mathcal V$ by fluid.
 The disturbance of a field $\bm q$ induced by the colloids relative to the bulk fluid is defined by